frmichel/sparql-micro-service/doc/04-install.md

 Complete examples are given in the first part of the [/deployment/apache/example.org.conf](../deployment/apache/example.org.conf).

-## Customize the SPARQL micro-serivces' URIs

-The services provided in folder [/services](../services) are configured as if they were deployed at http://example.org/service, and the dereferenceable URIs they generate are in the form http://example.org/ld.
-These must be customized before you can use the services, to match the URL at which they are deployed.

-Script [/deployment/deploy.sh](../deployment/deploy.sh) does that for you: copy the script to the folder where the services are located (for instance /services), update the variables `SERVER`, `SERVERPATH` and `SMSDIR`, and run the script.

-Note that you can also use it to replace the Web APIs' keys with your own personal keys.

-## Initialize the RDF triple store and start the SPARQL endpoint

-The write-enabled SPARQL endpoint given by property `sparql_endpoint` (see the [section above](#customize-the-properties-in-file-srcsparqlmsconfigini)) is necessary for two tasks:
-  - At each invocation of a SPARQL micro-service, the result of transforming the Web API response into RDF is loaded as a temporary named graph and the user's SPARQL query is executed against this named graph.
+# Start the services

-  - It also hosts the named graphs corresponding to the ServiceDescription.ttl, ServiceDescriptionPrivate.ttl and ShapesGraph.ttl files of each SPARQL micro-service (if any).
+If some SPARQL micro-serivces are [configured with a Service Description file](02-config.md#configuration-with-a-sparql-service-description-file), then files ServiceDescription.ttl, ServiceDescriptionPrivate.ttl and ShapesGraph.ttl of each SPARQL micro-service must be loaded as named graphs when Corese-KGRAM starts.

-Hence, you should make sure to **load these files as named graphs into your triple store**.
-Depending on the triple store that you are using, you may have to use different methods.
-As an example, script [corese-server.sh](../deployment/corese/corese-server.sh) prepares a list of those files as well as their named graphs URIs, then it starts up the Corese-KGRAM triple store that immediately loads the files.
+Script [corese-server.sh](../deployment/corese/corese-server.sh) prepares a list of those files as well as their named graphs URIs, then it starts up Corese-KGRAM that immediately loads the files.

+Update this script as needed and run it:

+`./corese-server.sh`

+If you are using MongoDB as a cache database, make sure it is running:

+`sudo systemctl status mongod`

+FInally, restart the Apache server to take into account any configuration changes:

+`sudo systemctl status httpd`

 # Test the installation